DreymaR/BigBagKbdTrixPKL/README.md

     - Special dedicated files for Extend, DeadKeys, PowerStrings, Remaps etc etc.
 * **Remaps** are cycles of keys swapping places.
 This allows you turn one layout definition into another.
     - These can be in the LayStack files for quick layout tweaks, or in the dedicated [Remap file][MapIni].
+* **Prefix-Entry Syntax** is a powerful enhancement for most kind of EPKL mappings
+    - Prefix-Entry syntax can go in layout state mappings, DKs, Extend, PowerStrings, Compose entries...
+    - Basically, it's any mapping starting with one of the characters `%→$§*α=β~†@Ð&¶®©` and then an entry
+    - It allows AHK Send syntax, sending Unicode points, EPKL DKs and PowerStrings
+    - See below for more details
 <br>

 #### Hotkeys defined in the EPKL_Settings file: